xysheep/C2G/README.md

 4. In MATLAB, go to the unzipped folder
 5. Right click the "libs" and "src" folder and choose "add to path"
 ## Parameters
-C2G has the following hyperparameter that you can tune according to the shape of your data.
+C2G has the following parameter that you can tune according to the shape of your data.
 ### function cluster_ungated
 **'pre_cluster_perc'** Minimum percentage of unlabeled cells that should be pre-clustered.
 Default is 0.95.